henryjuho/WGAbed/index.md

+# WGAbed
-# A package for handling whole genome alignments by Pádraic Corcoran and Henry Barton
+## A package for handling whole genome alignments by Pádraic Corcoran and Henry Barton

 WGAbed is a package that converts of a whole genome alignment file in MAF format to a reference ordered BED format containing all the information in the MAF file but in a more accessible way.
 The package contains a main script, ```maf_to_bed.py```, which takes care of the file conversion, along with a number of utility scripts for manipulating the resulting ```.wga.bed``` file.